As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 They are going to be the costliest of the bunch, but they’re the most efficient and easiest to work with.
 You can use sinking, floating, weight forward and intermediate tips.

 Remember that all fly line needs backing.
 This is the line tied between the fly line and the reel spool.
 This is going to be found in a 20 to 30-pound test.
 This a thin material, but it’s going to add some more material to your reel that helps you fight those fish that choose to run.

 It’s smart to tie around 75-100 yards of backing to your reel.
 There’s nothing worse than getting spooled and losing your fish.

 Leaders are perhaps the most important part of your reel setup.
-Leader is just like normal fishing line.
-If you’re after spookier fish on a slow clear river, you’ll want thin leader.
+A leader is just like a normal fishing line.
+If you’re after spookier fish on a slow clear river, you’ll want a thin leader.
 It ranges from 0x to 8x with zero being the thickest and eight being the thinnest.
-Depending on the size of the fish you’re after and the size of fly, adjust your leader.
+Depending on the size of the fish you’re after and the size of the fly, adjust your leader.

 Here is a handy chart to help you determine your leader size:

 |sizes 2 – 1/0||0X|